basho-labs/little_riak_book/en/04-operators.md

 `chkconfig` is useful if you want to ensure your `etc/app.config` is not broken (that is to say, it's parsable).
-I mentioned `attach` briefly above, when we looked into the details of the Ring---it attaches a console to the local running Riak server so you can execute Riak's Erlang code.
-And finally, `escript` is similar to console, except you pass in script file of commands you wish to run.
+I mentioned `attach` briefly above, when we looked into the details of the Ring---it attaches a console to the local running Riak server so you can execute Riak's Erlang code. `escript` is similar to `attach`, except you pass in script file of commands you wish to run automatically.

 <!--
 If you want to build this on a single dev machine, here is a truncated guide.